 3. Cut the stem just below the leaf nodes, (where the leaves emerged from).

 4. Stand in water and leave in a light airy place.

 5. The cuttings should develop a root system within a few weeks. once they have, plant them in peat-free compost.

 Apparently the same method to propagate mint can be used to propagate basil and other herbs too, so I took two cuttings from my basil plant.
 I’m really excited and will report back whatever the outcome.

-Stay safe and please share any tips with me about growing or propagating herbs and other plants xDisclosure: Like most blogs, this post may contain affiliate links (from which I might make a small commission if you make a purchase).
-Such links are identified with an asterisk *.
-Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post.
-You can shop all of my looks from all of my posts here: https://www.shopltk.com/explore/whatlizzyloves Thank you for reading and supporting my blog.
+Stay safe and please share any tips with me about growing or propagating herbs and other plants xDisclosures:- I am a paid Brand Ambassador for STEPPER Eyewear - I am a paid Company Ambassador for MAC Eyewear - I am a paid columnist and Content Creator for Optometry Today - I am an employed optometrist at Benjamin Opticians, Skipton - Like most blogs, some posts contain affiliate links (from which I make a small commission if you make a purchase).
+Such links are identified with an asterisk *- Gifted items and PR samples are identified as such either in the the body of post or in the notes section at the foot of the post - Shop my looks, eyewear and homeware here: https://www.shopltk.com/explore/whatlizzyloves - Thank you for reading and supporting my blog.